 \section{Analysis}

+To validate the utility of our dataset, we ask a few basic questions about the metrics.
+In particular, we aim to validate or challenge relationships between well-established metrics.
+Our approach is to evaluate outputs using multiple references rather than a single reference.
+For multiple models' responses to the same prompts, we use multiple evaluation metrics to score each of them.

 \citet{mathur-etal-2020-tangled} showed that correlating a machine translation metric with human judgments is far easier when considering all systems (including very weak ones) than when only considering top systems.
-Text simplification metrics also have similar behavior, where the correlation between metrics and human judgments decreases when filtered by system quality~\citep{alva-manchego2021unsuitability}.
+Text simplification metrics also have similar behavior; the correlation between metrics and human judgments decreases when filtered by system quality~\citep{alva-manchego2021unsuitability}.

-This is somewhat intuitive: truly terrible systems are easier to differentiate from good ones.
-Therefore, we consider how well the metrics correlate overall, and when only considering the top systems.
+This is somewhat intuitive: it is easier to distinguish between good and terrible systems than it is to differentiate between high quality systems.
+Therefore, we consider how well the metrics correlate overall, and only on the top systems.

-We define top scoring as any system that is in the 99th percentile of systems on any metric. \autoref{fig:percentilepercents} shows that top scoring systems constitute a large percentage of systems overall, which further highlights the disagreement between metrics.
+We define `top scoring' as any system that is in the 99th percentile on any metric. \autoref{fig:percentilepercents} shows that top scoring systems constitute a large percentage of systems overall, which further highlights the disagreement between metrics.
 48\% of the systems are in the 90th percentile or above on some metric for NCM.
-If the metrics were in perfect agreement, only 10\% of system would be in teh 90th percentile.
-With so little agreement, it can be particularly hard to know which metrics to trust, highlighting the need for such a dataset for further research on metrics. \autoref{fig:esl3_0.99_spearman} shows Spearman correlations between the various metrics (also see additional tables in the appendix).
+If the metrics were in perfect agreement, only 10\% of system would be in the 90th percentile.
+With so little agreement, it can be particularly hard to know which metrics to trust, highlighting the need for such a dataset for further metrics research. \autoref{fig:esl3_0.99_spearman} shows Spearman correlations between the various metrics (also see additional tables in the appendix).
 The bottom left half of each table shows the correlation between the metrics on all systems.
 The top right half shows the correlation between the top scoring systems.
 Unsurprisingly, correlations are much stronger overall when comparing all systems rather than only comparing the top systems.

-DialogRPT-updown does not correlate well with other metrics, even when comparing all systems.
-In fact, it has a negative correlation on NCM with the majority of other metrics (even the other DialogRPT metrics) USL-H and nup are the next worst correlated with other metrics, but they have a positive correlation and are far better than DialogRPT-updown.

-When considering just the top systems, the same 3 metrics stand out as well.
-They all have negative correlations on NCM.
-USL-H also has negative correlation on \esl.